hth313/OS4/doc/keyboards.rst

                  .con    .low12 CAT7_BACKARROW
                  .con    .low12 CAT7_RUN

-All such functions has the special value ``KeyXKD`` and the key table is immediately followed by a table of packed pointers to the key handler routines.
+All such functions have the special value ``KeyXKD`` and the key table is immediately followed by a table of packed pointers to the key handler routines.
 The OS4 key table scanner simply counts the number of ``KeyXKD`` values seen while scanning the table.
 If the key pressed